Skip to Main Content

 • Fair Use Evaluator This tool helps you make a fair use evaluation and provides a PDF document of your evaluation for your records.

-• The Four Factors of Fair Use: outlines the four factors and gives examples about what is and is not in favor of fair use.
+• The Four Factors of Fair Use: Columbia University's website outlines the four factors and gives examples about what is and is not in favor of fair use.

 • Summaries of Fair Use Cases: Understanding previous fair use cases will help you in understanding this principle.